tomaskovacik/vwcdavr/README.md

 radio_emulator: arduino (ATMEGAX8 boards only) based vw/audi/skoda/seat radio emulator, I made this to revers eng. on vwcdpic and improve arduino version of CDchanger

- - emulate RADIO DataOut signals
+ - emulate RADIO DataOut signal
  - receive and print CD changer responce to serial console

 serial output is 9600